Frequently Asked Questions

 Disclaimer

-This information is provided for general guidance only and does not constitute legal advice.
-Laws regarding data export and privacy vary by jurisdiction.
-If you have specific legal concerns, we recommend consulting a qualified legal professional in your area.
+This is general guidance, not legal advice.
+Data export and privacy laws vary by jurisdiction.
+If you have specific concerns, talk to a lawyer.